MaxEnt Loss: Constrained Maximum Entropy for Calibration under Out-of-Distribution Shift: Preliminaries

 \textbf{Kolmogorov-Smirnov Error (KSE):} The approximation of calibration errors often requires the histograms/binning of empirical distributions.
 This causes an over-reliance on binning, which is sensitive to the number of bins chosen.
-Inspired by the Kolmogorov-Smirnov test, \cite{gupta2021calibration} propose a numerical approximation of the equality between two cumulative-distributions without the need for binning.
-Using the authors notation, the network's probabilities are abbreviated as $z_k$ with the integral form of the Kolmogorov-Smirnov error for top-1 classification defined as: KSE $= \int^1_0 |P(k|z_k) - z_k| P(z_k) dz_k $.
-For the definitions of other commonly used calibration metrics and additional results please refer to the Appendix.
+Inspired by the Kolmogorov-Smirnov test, \cite{gupta2021calibration} propose a numerical approximation of the equality between two cumulative distributions without the need for binning.
+Using the authors' notation, the model's probabilities are abbreviated as $z_k$ with the integral form of the Kolmogorov-Smirnov error for top-1 classification defined as: KSE $= \int^1_0 |P(k|z_k) - z_k| P(z_k) dz_k $.